 Police departments own and maintain control of all the data they upload into the system, but they can easily share information with other agencies.
 In effect, Evidence.com creates a privately owned, centralized system that state, local and federal law enforcement agencies can all tap into and share information.
 For example, police in Phoenix could share a video with officers in Boston, or the FBI could access drone footage shot in Montgomery, Ala., all with just a few clicks of a mouse.

-As Slate put it, “By combining drone, body-camera, police-car-camera, and closed-circuit-TV footage, Axon is clearly hoping to create a central hub for police to cross-reference and access surveillance data—a treasure chest of information.”
+As Slate put it, “By combining drone that’s easy to fly, body-camera, police-car-camera, and closed-circuit-TV footage, Axon is clearly hoping to create a central hub for police to cross-reference and access surveillance data—a treasure chest of information.”

 The threat to privacy becomes more acute when you factor in facial recognition and AI technology.
 According to Slate, Axon CEO Rick Smith recently said his company is actively considering using facial recognition with its camera technology.
 And as Defense One reports, footage captured by Axon drones could be instantly analyzed by AI systems not revealed to the public.

 A paper, titled “Eye in the Sky,” details how drone footage could be used to detect “violent individuals” in real-time.

 But critics question the accuracy of these AI algorithms, according to Defense One:

 To train the AI, the researchers flew a drone to snap 2,000 images of people pretending to hurt each other.
 But since the researchers didn’t use real data, and carefully staged the information the AI analyzed to learn the difference between violence and normal human motion, there’s no guarantee that it would work well in the real world, David Sumpter, author of Outnumbered: Exploring the Algorithms that Control Our Lives, wrote on Medium.